 NOW, THEREFORE, in consideration of the circumstances described above, the covenants contained in the CRA Agreement, and the benefit to be derived by the Successor from the execution hereof, the parties hereto agree as follows:

-1. From and after the Transfer Date, the Company hereby assigns (a) all of the obligations, agreements, covenants and restrictions set forth in the CRA Agreement to be performed and observed by the Owners with respect to the Transferred Property, and (a) all of the benefits of the CRA Agreement with respect to the Transferred Property.
-From and after the Transfer Date, the Successor hereby (i) agrees to be bound by, assume and perform, or ensure the performance of, all of the obligations, agreements, covenants and restrictions set forth in the CRA Agreement to be performed and observed by the Owners with respect to the Transferred Property; and (ii) certifies to the validity, as to the Successor as of the date of this Agreement, of the representations, warranties and covenants made by the Owners that are contained in the CRA Agreement.
+1. From and after the Transfer Date, the Company hereby assigns (a) all of the obligations, agreements, covenants and restrictions set forth in the CRA Agreement to be performed and observed by the Company with respect to the Transferred Property, and (a) all of the benefits of the CRA Agreement with respect to the Transferred Property.
+From and after the Transfer Date, the Successor hereby (i) agrees to be bound by, assume and perform, or ensure the performance of, all of the obligations, agreements, covenants and restrictions set forth in the CRA Agreement to be performed and observed by the Company with respect to the Transferred Property; and (ii) certifies to the validity, as to the Successor as of the date of this Agreement, of the representations, warranties and covenants made by the Company that are contained in the CRA Agreement.
 Such obligations, agreements, covenants, restrictions, and warranties include, but are not limited to, those contained in the following Sections of the CRA Agreement: Section 5 (“Provision of Information”), Section 9 (“Payment of Non-Exempt Taxes”), Section 12 (“Certification as to No Delinquent Taxes”), and Section 23 (“R.C.
 Section 9.66 Covenants”).

 2. The City acknowledges through the Transfer Date, that the CRA Agreement is in full force and effect, and hereby waives any and all failures by the Company, Geis, any Occupant, or anyone else with regard to compliance with the obligations of the CRA Agreement and the Transferred Property through the Transfer Date.